ncan33/STIF-2019/README.md

 * Means to update the strain gauge design is being researched.

 ***Limitations:***
+* Can only measure up to 49.05 Newtons
+* Can only be operated by a human
+* Redesigning the device for other surgical applications would take hours of design and manufacturing

 ***Future Improvements:***
-- easier adjustability
+* Easier adjustability
-- full bridge strain gauge
+* Using a full bridge strain gauge
-- higher accuracy
+* Means to decrease noise in voltage detection by Arduino
-- improve grip
+* Improved grip
+  * Can be made more ergonomic by allowing middle, ring, and pinky fingers to rest on an area
+  * Silicon grip area is wobbly
-- improved portability by removing the necessity of a computer
+* Improved portability by removing the necessity of a computer
-- use a storage means different than the arduino IDE serial monitor to collect data
+* Using a storage means different than the Arduino IDE serial monitor to collect data

-this thing is low cost

 ## Creative Commons License
 This device was designed, manufactured, and assembled by Nejat Can.
 It is licensed under [CC Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), so any research lab is allowed to use this repository to manufacture their own surgical force gauge.